wso2/docs-mi/en/docs/learn/examples/jms-examples/publish-subscribe-with-jms.md

-# Publish and Subscribe with JMS
+# How to publish and subscribe with JMS

 JMS supports two models for messaging as follows: